-If the sample number of participants keep fluctuating, then the method could end up resulting in too few participants entered in the panel.
+If the sample number of participants keeps fluctuating, then the method could end up resulting in too few participants included in the panel covering a longer time.
 So, steps will have to be taken in order to even this out to make the panels more useful.

 Tables with Relevant Reporting Values

 Once all the group data has been checked, the next step in the process is to create what we like to call a book of tables.
 This so-called book includes all the relevant reporting values drawn from all the relevant reference groups of those variables.
 The values which are needed in that book of tables may differ based on a number of variables.
 Take for instance that in the case of a qualitative variable you will require the number of responses and the associated structure.
 For KPIs, you will need quartiles, and mean, as well as the number of responses.

 A book of tables will be required for an effective analysis of results.
 Period development analysis will require the results of the panels from varying periods.
 That way things are a lot easier and more reliable when you get down to analysing overall group development.